SmartBoy84/Ultrasound/README.md

 # Ultrasound
+Personal note: Pi is dead, wait a couple of days for polyfuse to fix otherwise try replacing it

 Simple started golang project to interface with an ultrasound sensor and send its status to connected clients via UDP

 Many interfaces written in Golang for Raspberrypi exist but I found gpiod to be the only one that seems to be actively maintained and works reliably